igrishaev/whew/README.md

       :body))
 ~~~

-Here is how you run it in a future:
+Here is how you run it as a future:

 ~~~clojure
 (def -f ($/future